jfsimon/scm/README.md

 One class to rule them all
 --------------------------

-The main class is the `Repository` class, it represents a local repository.
+The `Repository` class represents a local repository and is the start point for all your needs.

 ###Available commands